 There is also a non-financial intangible cost of divorce.

-Amongst other things, once a relationship has broken down, living standards often decline and disposable incomes drop.
+Amongst other things, after a relationship has broken down and former couples are now living apart, living standards often decline and disposable incomes drop.

-This can also take an emotional toll on a person and cause significant stress, which can adversely impact the way you enjoy life and sometimes, also your ability to work.
+This can also take quite an emotional toll on a person, as well as cause significant stress, which can adversely impact the way you are able to enjoy life and sometimes also, your ability to work.